galadriel2486/galadriel2486/README.md

 ## **Fun facts:**
 - I have a Master degree in Philosophy;
 - I would like to live in a museum because I love contemporary art and visiting exhibitions;
-- I have a dream of traveling to India.
+- I have a dream to traveling to India.